Skip to Content

 • Residential care — Residential care is a specialized form of assisted living for those with Alzheimer's or other forms of dementia.

-• In-home care — In-home care is the most cost-effective form of long-term care, and allows seniors to remain in their homes or in familiar environments.
+• In-home care — In-home care is the most cost-effective form of long-term care and allows seniors to remain in their homes or in familiar environments.

 Funding Your Long-Term Care in Virginia

-• Private insurance — Long-term care insurance is a great way to pay for long-term care costs.
+• Private insurance — Long-term care insurance is a way to pay for long-term care costs.
 However, many seniors have found that their policies are not as generous as they expected.

 • Supplemental insurance — Supplemental insurance, such as a rider on life insurance policies, can provide additional coverage for long-term care.